jakeoeding/instructure-ui/docs/guides/v8-upgrade-guide.md

 **Note:** In case you need them, the 7.x versions are still on npm, but they will not receive further feature updates.
 You can still file bugs, and we will likely fix them or submit pull requests if you want to see a new feature in them.

+### TypeScript

+InstUI has been converted to TypeScript.
+This will result in much better autocomplete for most cases, and you might see new errors when you are using something incorrectly (e.g. you set an enum to a non-permitted value)

 ### Other changes

 ##### Node version